Remuneration packages for senior executives: Avoiding legal disputes

 One of the primary concerns in executive remuneration is compliance with employment laws.
 Laws and regulations regarding minimum wage, overtime, equity-based remuneration, deferred compensation, and bonus structures can vary across jurisdictions.

-Non-compliance can result in significant penalties, legal disputes, and reputational damage, so it’s highly advisable to work closely with an expert employment lawyer to ensure your remuneration package adheres to all applicable laws.
+Non-compliance can result in significant penalties, legal disputes, and reputational damage, so it’s highly advisable to work closely with an experienced employment lawyer to ensure your remuneration package adheres to all applicable laws.

 2. Regulatory compliance and governance